 Post-Crisis, Modern Age, and New 52 Superman (afaict their power sets are fairly similar): Here Superman is limited to subluminal speeds, can “lift” and move (with some effort) the earth and other planets, and can be damaged by ~40 Mt nuclear bombs (just under the yield of the Tsar Bomba — the most powerful nuclear weapon ever detonated on earth) — though of course these are pretty inconsistent, as traveling any large fraction of the speed of light or having the strength to move worlds suggest durability far in excess of what would be scratched by a piddly bomb.
 At least without too much handwaving.

 At his lower showings, I’d say he could best earn (and redistribute) money schlepping satellites into orbit, setting up a base (and eventually colonies) on the moon and mars, and gently towing asteroids to earth for mining purposes (of common things like iron and nickel, and also stuff like rare earth metals).
+Supposedly “the value of many asteroids are measured in the quintillions of dollars”, thousands of times more than global GDP, so I suspect some markets would get a bit distorted.
 Doing so, he would dominate the astronautics and mining industries and revolutionize communications and technology and science and space exploration.
-In addition to the direct effects, he’d have no problem making trillions of dollars (or their equivalent in multiple currencies and real world goods), which he could use to bring the entire world up to post-industrial standard of living and beyond.
+In addition to the direct effects, he’d have no problem making, at the very least, trillions of dollars (or their equivalent in multiple currencies and real world goods), which he could use to bring the entire world up to post-industrial standard of living and beyond.
 Before doing so, he could also be pivotal in the prevention of natural disasters — what’s that, the Mosul Dam collapsed?
 In comes Superman with his freeze breath, buying time for the evacuation of millions.
 Experiencing a drought?
 Let superman tow a comet or a glacier or something in (or boil some ocean, freeze the resulting cloud, and transport that).

 At his upper levels of power, he could help set up sci-fi megastructures like Dyson spheres.
 This Superman’s also occasionally a supergenius, and could probably read all the textbooks ever and progress all fields of science and math by decades in an afternoon, cure all disease, etc. If he were willing to flex some political muscle and get his hands dirty, nothing could oppose his takeover of the earth, ending of war, etc. Yearly global military expenditures are over a trillion USD, so if nothing else he could contract himself out and severely undercut the military-industrial complex, if he doesn’t want to push for disarmament and serve as a personal deterrent, for whatever reason.